 When he got to college at the University of Maryland, College Park, Dr. Robinson said he was surprised to discover that his passion could actually be his major.
 “When I discovered this major as an undergraduate — it was called Radio-Television-Film at Maryland — I just couldn’t believe that people could study and teach about this kind of material,” he said.

-He later did his master’s thesis on Star Trek, studied American culture for his PhD, and joined the Lynchburg College faculty in 2000.
+He later did his master’s thesis on Star Trek, studied American culture for his PhD, and joined the University of Lynchburg faculty in 2000.
 “When I joined the Lynchburg faculty, the big nerd culture boom was just starting,” he said.
 “It’s been very exciting to see things that once were treated as such terrible things become accepted.”